 Wednesday, July 1, 2020

-Registration: There is no registration fee, but attendees need to register.A registration link and further information will be posted at a later date.
+Registration: There is no registration fee, but attendees need to register.For schedule and registration, click here.

 Date: December 4-5, 2020

 Organizers: Chris Collins (NYU) and Richard Kayne (NYU)